KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/cairoimagegrid.rst

 .. contents::

-This effect creates a grid of copies of the video footage as shown in the screen shot
+This effect creates a grid of copies of the video footage as shown in the screen shot.

 .. image:: /images/Kdenlive_Cairoimagegrid.png

 You adjust the number of rows and columns in the image with the rows and columns parameters.
 These take decimal fractions from zero to 1.
 The maximum value of 1 means 20 rows or columns.